zolotarovgl/GeneExt/Manual.md

 Genomes often have incomplete annotations of their 3-prime untranslated regions (3'-UTRs).
 At the same time, some of the most popular single-cell RNA sequencing methods are biased towards 3' ends of mRNA molecules.
 In result, this creates a bias in gene counting for genes with missing fragments of 3'-UTRs:
 ![Gene_counting](./img/gene_counting_problem.png)

-To mitigate this effect, `GeneExt` will try to extend the genes in your reference genome by __using the scRNA-seq dataset itself__ (or any 3'-biased type of transcriptomics data).
-This approach should increase the number of UMI counts registered per gene.
-In addition, `GeneExt` also fixes overlapping portions of genes.
+`GeneExt` aims to enhance gene models in the reference genome by leveraging the scRNA-seq data itself (or similar 3'-biased transcriptomics data). `GeneExt` not only improves UMI count accuracy per gene but also resolves gene overlap issues.

 ## How it works

 ![Pipeline](./img/pipeline.png)

-1. `GeneExt` is accepts alignment files of reads from any 3'-end biased single-cell or bulk RNA-seq protocol.
-It will then call peaks from this data using `macs2` software and will try to extend genes to the peaks located downstream.
-Alternatively, if you already have peaks you want to extend the genes to (e.g. somehow determined mRNA cleavage site coordinates), having `macs2` installed is not necessary.
+1. `GeneExt` accepts alignment files from any 3'-end biased single-cell (or bulk RNA-seq) protocol.
+It will then call peaks from this data using `macs2` software.
 2. For every gene, the most downstream peak will be chosen as a new mRNA cleavage site.
 The maximal distance from a gene to a peak is controlled by an `-m` parameter (see below).
 3. After genes are extended, `GeneExt` will write an output file which can be used to build a genome reference (e.g. with `cellranger mkref`).